All for Joomla All for Webmasters

 1. Falling Film Evaporators

 In falling film evaporators, liquid and vapors flow downward in parallel flow.
-The concentrated liquid is preheated to boiling temperature.
-Through a distribution device in the evaporator’s head, an even thin film enters the heating tubes, flows downward at boiling temperature, and is partially evaporated.
+The preheated concentrated liquid reaches boiling temperature.
+It enters the heating tubes through a distribution device in the evaporator’s head, flows downward at boiling temperature, and undergoes partial evaporation.
 The co-current vapor flow augments the gravitationally-induced downward movement.
 Falling film evaporators can operate with very small temperature differences between the heating media and the boiling liquid.
 They have very short product contact times, typically only a few seconds per pass.
-These properties make the falling film evaporator ideal for heat-sensitive products, and it is now the most commonly used type of evaporator.
+The falling film evaporator’s properties render it ideal for heat-sensitive products, making it the most commonly employed evaporator type.

 However, falling film evaporators must be carefully designed for each operating condition.
 Adequate wetting of the heating surface by liquid is critical for the plant’s trouble-free operation.
 Dry patches and incrustations will form if the heating surfaces are not sufficiently wetted; at worst, the heating tubes will become completely clogged.
 In critical cases, extending or dividing evaporator effects while maintaining the benefits of single-pass operation can increase the wetting rate.
 To achieve full and even product wetting of the tubes, the liquid distribution system must be properly designed.